 Deposits & rent

-Under new legislation introduced on 6th April 2007, all deposits taken from tenants against possible damage to a property or non-payment of rent must now be covered by a Tenancy Deposit Protection Scheme.
+Under legislation introduced on 6th April 2007, all deposits taken from tenants against possible damage to a property or non-payment of rent must now be covered by a Tenancy Deposit Protection Scheme.
 This applies to Assured Shorthold Tenancies only.

 Prior to the commencement of the Tenancy we will take an advanced rental payment from the tenant on your behalf.